Coin Hunter » 50p Coins » London 2012 Olympic Sports

 2011 50p Coin Equestrian

-Can be found in change: 2,142,500 coins created to enter circulation.
-Available to purchase in Brilliant Uncirculated quality from release date: 22 July 2010.
+This fifty pence was available to purchase in Uncirculated (UNC) quality from release date: 22 July 2010.

 Coin Value - How much is my Equestrian 50p coin worth?